chirpy2605/voron/general/PCB_Mounts/README.md

-# PCB Carrier and Strain Relief Mount (BETA)
+# PCB Carrier and Strain Relief Mounts (BETA)

 This mount is for a common set of extruders, plus the [RoundTrip](https://github.com/chirpy2605/voron/tree/main/general/RoundTrip) series of extruders that I have made.
+There are variants for the Dragon Burner (_DB) and the Rapid Burner (_RB).

 This mod is currently in BETA to ensure any fitment issues are ironed out before the CAD is provided.

-**NOTE: These are currently for the Dragon Burner.
-Rapid Burner ones will follow once these have had a bit of testing.**

 ![](images/pcb_toolhead.png)

 Each mount is made up of a PCB carrier plus at least 2 stand-offs.

-The carriers allow you to attach a PCB board meant to attach to the screws on a Nema14 36mm pancake motor.
+The carriers allow you to attach a PCB board meant to attach to the screws on a Nema14 36mm pancake motor (a universal 42mm PCB mount is also available).
 This is then also connected on a Voron v0 to the rear X carriage brass inserts for additional stability.

 ## Supported Extruders: